Choosing a Frame

 Towards the bottom of the screen, you can find the frame’s measurements and see it on a model.

-Once the desired colour and size have been selected, you can follow the ‘buy now’ option.
-You will then be given the option to select prescription, reading or non-prescription lenses.
+Once the desired colour and size have been selected, you can follow the ‘add to basket’ option.
+You will then be given the option to select prescription, reading or non-prescription lenses, as well as additional lens treatments such as blue filter, polarisation (if sun), or transition.
 Once you’ve made your selection, you can proceed to the checkout.